A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proof of Proposition

 where $\mathcal{T}_2$ is a certain (high--dimensional) complex vector space.
 Both $\varphi_1$ and $\varphi_2$ define diffeomorphisms between their domains and ranges, as does the product mapping $\varphi_1\times\varphi_2$, and they preserve algebraic varieties in both ways.
 We can thus identify $\mathcal{H}\equiv\varphi_1(\mathcal{H})$, $\mathcal{S}\equiv\varphi_2(\mathcal{S})$ and see $\CV$ as an algebraic subvariety of the product space

 The Main Theorem of Elimination Theory then grants that $\Sigma=\pi_1(\Sigma')$ is an algebraic subvariety of $\mathcal{H}$.
-We moreover have that it is a proper subvariety because by Sard's Theorem it has zero--measure in $\mathcal{H}$. \end{proof}
+We moreover have that it is a proper subvariety because by Sard's Theorem it has zero--measure in $\mathcal{H}$. \end{IEEEproof}